 It is hardly surprising, then, that a great deal of effort is being put in by both public and private-sector organisations to try to solve our parking problems.

 In some cases, the approach involves discouraging car use, perhaps with higher charges or improved public transport.

 Alternatively, technology is being developed to help make more spaces available to park in, as well as to show drivers where their nearest empty parking spot is.

 Current technological solutions

-A recent development that has effectively increased the availability of parking in the UK is the introduction of services such as JustPark and ParkOnMyDrive.
+A development that has effectively increased the availability of parking in the UK is the introduction of services such as JustPark and ParkOnMyDrive.